tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 ls -al
 ```

-Note: `IntegratedProjects` no longer exists.
+Note: the cloned directory/respository, `IntegratedProjects`, no longer exists.

 These instructions are repeatable; that is, they will work exactly as before, starting over.